KnudsenMorten/ClientInspectorV2/README.md

 ![Archicture](docs/ArchitectureV2.png)

 ## Schema
-Both the DCR and LogAnalytics table has a schema, which needs to be matching the schema of the source object.
+Both the DCR and LogAnalytics table has a schema, which needs to match the schema of the source object.
 This is handled by using functions in AzLogDcrIngestPS module.

 [Video 1m 40s - Automatic creation of 2 tables & DCRs (verbose mode)](https://youtu.be/rIUNs3yT-eI)
 [Video 1m 37s - Automatic creation of 2 tables & DCRs (normal mode)](https://youtu.be/khQMDcON6r8)